Streaming Max-Cut in General Metrics: Lower Bound for Dynamic Streams

-\paragraph{Deletion Stage: Bounding $\Pr[\Y]$.} Recall that $\Y$ is the event that the algorithm queries the distance between $p_{i^*,j^*}$ and another point in $R_{i^*}$ during the deletion stage, $\cal D$ is the input distribution, and $x$ is the input instance.
-Our goal is to bound $\Pr_{T \sim \D}[\Y]$.
+\paragraph{Deletion Stage: Bounding $\Pr[\Y]$.} Recall that $\Y$ is the event that the algorithm queries $\dist'$ between $p_{i^*,j^*}$ and another point in $R_{i^*}$ during the deletion stage.
+The proof is similar to that for insertion-only, and we only sketch the key steps and the differences.

-Let $i^*$ be fixed.
-Let $G \subseteq U$ be the set of IDs of $R_{i^*}$, and $H \subseteq U$ be the set of IDs of $P\setminus R_{i^*}$.
-Let $I$ be the internal memory state of the algorithm before the deletion, represented as an $m$-bit string.
-Once $G$ and $I$ are fixed, the sequence of distance oracle queries made during the deletion is completely determined.
-Call this sequence $S_1'$.
+Condition on $i^*$, and we use the randomness of $j^*$ and the IDs, i.e., we analyze $\Pr[\Y \mid i^*]$.
+Let $G \subseteq U$ be the set of IDs of $P \setminus R_{i^*}$, and let $I$ be the internal memory state of the algorithm before the deletion, represented as an $m$-bit string.

-Now we refine the query sequence.
-From $S_1'$, remove all IDs belonging to $P\setminus R_{i^*}$ to obtain $S_2'$.
-Next, remove duplicates from $S_2'$, keeping only their first occurrence.
-Without loss of generality, assume that $(i,j,0)$ and $(i,j,1)$ never both appear in $S_2'$; if they do, we replace the latter occurrence with an arbitrary invalid ID.
-For each ID in $S_2'$, the probability it is valid is either $1/2$ or $0$, and these events are independent.